 General comments:

 This section provides an overview about the run–off/movement of non–life claims portfolios, in terms of both claims paid (split by different type of claims) and RBNS claims (as defined in S.19.01).

+RBNS claims shall be reported undiscounted.

-This template must be filled for each Line of Business (12 line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, in total) with regards to gross direct business (i.e. undertakings are exempted to report the accepted — proportional and non–proportional — business); in case of RBNS denominated in different currencies, it is required to report only the total in the reporting currency.
+This template must be filled for each material non-life line of Business for direct business, as defined in Annex I to Delegated Regulation (EU) 2015/35, representing a coverage of 90% of the non-life technical provisions.
+Line of business should be selected using a decreasing order of technical provisions.

+The negative technical provisions at the level of the line of business shall be considered with absolute value for the purpose of the calculation of the materiality of the above thresholds.

+.

 With regard to the number of claims to be reported, undertakings will use their specific definition or, if available, specification existing at national level (for instance requirement laid down by the National Supervisory Authority).
 However, each claim shall be reported once by Line of Business.
 If any claim is closed and reopened during the year, it shall not be reported in the column ‘Reopen Claims during the year’ but it shall be reported in relevant column regarding ‘Open Claims at the beginning of the year’ or ‘Claims reported during the year’.